2007 Fort Dix attack plot: Background

-In the late 1980s, the Dukas abandoned life in Albania and moved to the United States as illegal immigrants and settled in Brooklyn in New York.
+In the late 1980s, the Dukas abandoned life in Macedonia and moved to the United States as illegal immigrants and settled in Brooklyn in New York.
 The Dukas brothers did not adapt to the school and gradually gave up their studies and started to work and to live on the streets.
 During these periods they were detained numerous times for disorderly conduct and possession of marijuana.
-Dissatisfied with the situation, Dukas' parents moved into a small apartment in Cherry Hill, New Jersey where the brothers converted to Islam.
+Dissatisfied with the situation, Dukas' parents moved into a small apartment in Cherry Hill, New Jersey where the brothers began to attend a mosque.
 Once established, the Duka family opened a small restaurant and then opened a roofing business.
 Mohamad Shnewer worked as a taxi driver and grew up with the Dukas in Brooklyn, his sister was engaged to Eljivir.
 Sedar Tatar worked at his father's pizzeria and later went to work at 7-Eleven in Philadelphia.

 Context

 The six men took a trip to the Poconos, where they allegedly practiced firing "semi-automatic weapons" at a shooting range in Gouldsboro, Pennsylvania.
 The shooting range, at Pennsylvania State Game Land 127, is operated by the Commonwealth of Pennsylvania.
 A group of ten men had recorded video footage of themselves shooting weapons and shouting Allahu Akbar ("God is great").
 They had also recorded themselves skiing, playing paintball, and riding horses on their trip to Poconos.
 The defense argued it was not a terrorist training video.

 On January 31, 2006, the men took the video to the Circuit City in Mount Laurel, New Jersey to convert it to a DVD.
 After viewing it, two employees of the store, Brian Morgenstern and another not named in the indictment, alerted authorities, who initiated a full-scale investigation.

 An informant from the FBI infiltrated the group to gather information.
 The group's planning was caught on video and audio tape by federal authorities.
 They also trained in Cherry Hill, New Jersey.
 US Attorney Chris Christie (later elected Governor of New Jersey) said that one of the suspects was able to draw a detailed map of Fort Dix from memory.
 Serdar Tatar even went to the police in Philadelphia to report that he was being pressured to provide a map of Fort Dix, and that he suspected a terrorist plan.
 However, he did not have a response from the authorities.